-Use the accumulator statement to determine the initial value a0 for a.
+Use the invariant to determine the initial value a0 for a.

-Also exploit the accumulator statement to determine how to compute the accumulator for the recursive function calls within the definition of function/a.
+Also exploit the invariant to determine how to compute the accumulator for the recursive function calls within the definition of function/a.

-Exploit the accumulator’s knowledge for the design of the auxiliary function.
+Exploit the accumulator’s knowledge for the design of function/a.

 (invert '(a b c))

-Note how once again invert.v2 traverses the list just.
-In contrast, invert re-processes every result of its natural recursion with add-as-last.
+Note how, once again, invert.v2 merely traverses the list.
+In contrast, invert reprocesses every result of its natural recursion with add-as-last.
 Stop!
-Measure how much faster invert.v2 runs than invert on the same list.
+Measure how much faster invert.v2 runs than invert.

-Terminology Programmers use the phrase accumulator-style function when they discuss functions that use an accumulator parameter.
-Examples of functions in accumulator-style are relative->absolute/a, path-exists?/a, and invert/a.
+Terminology Programmers use the phrase accumulator-style function to discuss functions that use an accumulator parameter.
+Examples of functions in accumulator style are relative->absolute/a, invert/a, and path-exists?/a.

-Articulating the accumulator statement is difficult but without formulating a good invariant, it is impossible to understand an accumulator-style function.
+Articulating the accumulator statement is difficult, but, without formulating a good invariant, it is impossible to understand an accumulator-style function.
 Since the goal of a programmer is to make sure that others who follow understand the code easily, practicing this skill is critical.
-And formulating invariants is deserves a lot of practice.
+And formulating invariants deserves a lot of practice.

-a represents the sum of the numbers that alon lacks in comparison to alon0
+a is the sum of the numbers that alon lacks from alon0

 a is the product of the natural numbers in the interval [n0,n).

-Measure how long it takes to evaluate (!
-20) one thousand times.
-Recall that (time an-expression) function determines how long it takes to run _an-expression.
+Measure how long it takes to evaluate (!.v1 20) 1,000 times.
+Recall that (time an-expression) function determines how long it takes to run an-expression.